Unforgiven (2002): SmackDown

 Kurt Angle and Chris Benoit were paired together in a tournament to crown the inaugural WWE Tag Team Champions.
 They defeated Billy Kidman and John Cena in the first round, Los Guerreros (Eddie and Chavo) in the semi-finals, and Edge and Rey Mysterio in the finals at No Mercy to become the inaugural champions.

+Future

-While the 2002 Unforgiven had featured wrestlers from both Raw and SmackDown!, the 2003 event was held exclusively for the Raw brand.
+While the 2002 Unforgiven had featured wrestlers from both Raw and SmackDown!, until the 2007 event, the 2003 event was held exclusively for the Raw brand.